Deluth-git/Starlords/README.md

 * Prisoner/ransom system for capturing Lords in battle
 * "Freelancer" system for enlisting in a Lord's army and fighting as a common pilot.
 * Flesh out feast system, with feast tournaments as friendly competition with fellow Lords
-* Better integration with Nexrellin invasions and base game crises.
+* Better integration with Nexerelin invasions and base game crises.
 *  Custom questlines for certain lords, e.g. allowing AI-sympathizing lords to field [REDACTED] fleets.